PARTNERSHIPS FOR ENHANCED ENGAGEMENT IN RESEARCH (PEER)

 In 2003, the Ministry of Science and Technology of the Government of Pakistan and the United States Department of State signed a comprehensive Science and Technology Cooperation Agreement that established a framework to increase cooperation in science, technology, engineering, and education for mutual benefit and peaceful purposes between the science and education communities in both countries.
 Each country has contributed funds to support Cooperation Program projects under this Agreement that would enhance the ability of the science and technology community to positively contribute to human and economic development in Pakistan.
-This program, which is being implemented by the National Academy of Sciences on the U.S. side, is intended to increase the strength and breadth of cooperation and linkages between Pakistani scientists and institutions with counterparts in the United States.
+This program, which is being implemented by the National Academies of Sciences, Engineering, and Medicine on the U.S. side, is intended to increase the strength and breadth of cooperation and linkages between Pakistani scientists and institutions with counterparts in the United States.
 Learn more...

-The Academies has introduced an Arab-American Frontiers of Science, Engineering, and Medicine program that will bring together outstanding young scientists, engineers, and medical professionals from the United States and the 22 countries of the Arab League for a series of symposia to discuss exciting advances and opportunities in their fields.
+The National Academies of Sciences, Engineering, and Medicine has introduced an Arab-American Frontiers of Science, Engineering, and Medicine program that will bring together outstanding young scientists, engineers, and medical professionals from the United States and the 22 countries of the Arab League for a series of symposia to discuss exciting advances and opportunities in their fields.
 The first symposium was held from October 17-19, 2011 at the Kuwait Institute for Scientific Research.Learn more...

 Since 1990, the Academies has been engaged in a program of workshops, exchange visits, and scientific consultations with the Iranian Academy of Sciences, the Iranian Academy of Medical Sciences, and other institutions in Iran.
 A report describing these activities was published in 2010.

-The East European program of the Academies dates back to 1967.
+The East European program of the National Academies of Sciences, Engineering, and Medicine dates back to 1967.
 Initially the program emphasized exchanges of individuals from U.S. institutions and institutions of seven countries of the region.
 During the 1980s and 1990s, the program expanded to include workshops.
 The program was terminated in the early 2000s.
 Currently, there are occasional bilateral and regional workshops organized on an ad hoc basis depending on the availability of funding.
 A report on the history of the program through early 2009 was published by the National Academies Press in the fall of 2009.